mucbib/Eurovision-Data/README.md

 REQUIREMENTS to be installed before you run the files: Python (obviously), and the following Python modules: pandas, requests, bs4

-Then go to your console, navigate to the folder where you saved the files, and run "python3 scrapingwikifinal.py".
+Then go to your command line/terminal, navigate to the folder where you saved the files, and run "python3 scrapingwikifinal.py".
 This will get the data for the contests from 1956 to 2003, plus the finals from 2004-2022, and save them in "eurotable_final.csv".
 For the data on the semi-finals from 2004-2022, run "python3 scrapingwikisemi.py".
 For combine the data from semi-finals and finals in one table, and have basically ALL entries of Eurovision history, finally run "python3 merging.py" after having run the two scraping files.